dev-protocol/protocol/docs/WHITEPAPER.md

 ### Contract as a behavior

-A contract as a behavior requires two public functions, `authentication()` and `index()`.
+A contract as a behavior requires two public functions, `authenticate()` and `calculate()`.

-`authentication()` function is called when authenticating the owner of Property Contract.
+The Market Contract calls `authenticate()` function to authentication ownership to the Property Contract.
+It authentication the owner of the Property Contract mapped Internet asset and expected to call the `authenticatedCallback()` of the Market Contract.

-`index()` function is called by the Allocator Contract to calculate the number of new distributions to the Property Contract.
-It gets the metrics of the Property Contract mapped Internet asset and expect to call the `updateIndex()`of the Allocator Contract.
+The Allocator Contract calls `calculate()` function to calculate the number of new distributions to the Property Contract.
+It gets the metrics of the Property Contract mapped Internet asset and expect to call the `calculatedCallback()`of the Allocator Contract.

 The interface of this contract looks like this: